Helsinki-NLP/lm-evaluation-harness/lm_eval/tasks/doclevel_mt/README.md

 The goal of this collection is to make it easy to run:

-* all document-level MT tasks together
+* all English-centric bidirectional document-level MT tasks together
 * all **English → X** document-level tasks together
 * all **X → English** document-level tasks together
-* all English-centric bidirectional document-level MT tasks together

 This is especially useful for broad evaluation sweeps across multiple benchmarks with a single `--tasks` argument.